Wonco/bulk-local-unifi-to-cloud-controller/README.md

 Note that the script currently uses default username and password credentials for Unifi devices (ubnt:ubnt).
 The "set-inform" is currently blank and needs to be changed to your desired location.
 To customise these settings, edit the ssh_connect() function accordingly, specifically the value of 'command' for the "set-inform".

+You may also be required to download NMAP (https://nmap.org/) If you don't already have it on your device.

 Contributions and feedback are welcome.

 ## **How to install and run on Windows** (works on MAC & Linux also but not covered in this how to)